Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Preliminaries

 \section{Preliminaries}

-Let us start by defining the objects we are working with and some of their basic properties.
-For a given positive integer $m$, the set $[m]$ denotes the set $\{1,2,\ldots,m\}$. \begin{defi} A \defn{hyperplane} $H \subseteq \R^n$ is a codimension-1 affine subspace, which we can describe as
+We start by defining the objects we are working with and state some of their basic properties.
+Here, for a given positive integer $m$, we always denote the set $\{1,2,\ldots,m\}$ as $[m]$.
+All computer calculations were performed using \texttt{SageMath} \cite{sagemath}. \begin{defi} A \defn{hyperplane} $H \subseteq \R^n$ is a codimension-1 affine subspace, which we can describe as

-for some $\alpha \in \R^n\setminus\{0\}$ and some $b\in \R$.
+for some $\alpha=(\alpha_1,\ldots,\alpha_n) \in \R^n\setminus\{0\}$ and some $b\in \R$.
 The vector $\alpha$ is called a \defn{normal} of $H$.
 We denote a hyperplane defined by $\alpha$ and $b=0$ as $H_{\alpha}$. \end{defi}

-The choice of a normal vector gives the hyperplane an orientation. \begin{nota} We denote the closed/open half spaces of a hyperplane $H_{\alpha}$ by
+The choice of a normal vector induces an orientation of the hyperplane. \begin{nota} We denote the closed/open half spaces of a hyperplane $H_{\alpha}$ as